 The Sermon on the Mount in Matthew 5:20–47 unavoidably portrays this truth wherein God peers underneath seemingly good outward actions to judge mankind’s sinful, condemning inward thoughts.

 C. BY A GIFT OF GOD

 The biblical teaching on salvation is consistent and repetitive.
-By placing our faith in Him we are justified and made alive together with Christ.
-Speaking of this glorious salvation in Romans 6:4, Scripture attests, “so that…we too might walk in newness of life.”
-Accordingly, those who have received Christ have been born spiritually (cf. John 3:3–6); they have God’s nature, and are spiritual people, capable of living spiritual lives via the now-empowering, now-indwelling Holy Spirit.
-2 Corinthians 5:17– 18 attests to this:
+By placing our faith in Him, we are justified and made alive together with Christ.
+Speaking of this glorious salvation in Romans 6:4, Scripture attests, so that … we too might walk in newness of life.
+Accordingly, those who have received Christ have been born spiritually (cf. John 3:3–6); they have God’s nature and are spiritual people capable of living spiritual lives via the now-empowering, now-indwelling Holy Spirit.
+2 Corinthians 5:17–18 attests to this fact:

-There is the tremendous contrast provided in Scripture relative to one who is born spiritually through Christ versus one who has yet to make that life-changing discovery.
-Whether you know Christ as your personal Savior and Lord or not, you are welcome to study His Book with us in the Members Bible Studies.
+Scripture provides a tremendous contrast relative to a person who is born spiritually through Christ versus one who has yet to make that life-changing discovery.
+Whether or not you know Christ as your personal Savior and Lord, you are welcome to study His Book with us in the Members Bible Studies.
 On behalf of those in each group, we desire your participation where, hopefully, you will experience the love of Christ and will grow in His grace and knowledge.
 Come just as you are.

-Does one really need to be saved to go to heaven?
-Contemplate what the Book of Romans records in chapter 10 verses 9–10:
+Does man really need to be saved to go to heaven?
+Contemplate what the book of Romans records in verses 9 and 10 of chapter 10:

 That if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation.

 If you have not placed your faith in Christ today for salvation, I encourage you to invite Him into your life.